unik-name/docs.unikname.network/docs/uns-network-setting-up-node/README.md

 - [Nomad](https://www.nomadproject.io/)
 - [Mesos](http://mesos.apache.org/)

+For the moment, we have choosen to only describe the `docker-compose` setup.
+So, if you choose to run your <uns/> node on other platforms, share your own experience [on the <uns/> network of the forum!](https://forum.unik-name.com/c/uns-network/7)

 ### Minimum requirements for running a SANDBOX relay or forger node

 - Linux: Ubuntu 16.04 / 18.04, CentOS/RHEL 7 / 8 ...